-(a) If it rebounds from a goal-post, cross-bar or corner-flag post into the field of play is given.

-(b) If it rebounds off either the Referee or Linesmen when they are in the field of play
+(a) If it rebounds from a goal-post, cross-bar or corner-flag post into the field of play. (b) If it rebounds off either the Referee or Linesmen when they are in the field of play.

-(c) In the event of a supposed infringement of the Laws, until a decision
+(c) In the event of a supposed infringement of the Laws, until a decision is given.

-LAW X.-METHOD OF SCORING
+LAW X.--METHOD OF SCORING

 Except as otherwise provided by these Laws, a goal is scored when the whole of the ball has passed over the goal-line, between the goal-posts and under the crossbar, provided it has not been thrown, carried or propelled by hand or arm, by a player of the attacking side, except in the case of a goalkeeper, who is within his own penalty area.
-Should the cross-bar become displaced for any reason during the game and the ball cross the goal-line at a point which, in the opinion of the Referee, is below where the cross-bar should have been, he shall award a goal.